tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/omnitik.md

 ### Using WinBox

+!!! warning "Don't use this method"

-⚠️Don't use this method until the issue with the default wireless network not appearing is resolved.
+    Don't use this method until the issue with the default wireless network not appearing is resolved.

+    Recently we have been noticing that after we complete this step, we can’t find the OmniTik’s automatic WiFi network to reconnect and finish configuring.
+So we have been connecting to the OmniTik using an Ethernet cable.

 1. Open Winbox and click on the “Neighbors” tab.
 Double-click on the MAC Address of the OmniTik which will appear as a Neighbor with an IP address of `192.168.88.1`.
 2. Enter `admin` in the Login field and then click `Connect`.
 You are now looking at the router’s GUI (Graphical User Interface \- menus, buttons and fields that control the router’s settings).
 3. Now, upload the firmware you downloaded into the Omni.
 Click on the “Files” icon on the left and drag the .npk file from your computer into this window.
 4. Now you will open the Terminal and use the Terminal to reset the Omni.
 This will trigger the Omni to load in the firmware you just dropped into it when it reboots.
 Click the button that says “New Terminal”.
 5. In the terminal type `system reset-configuration skip-backup=yes no-defaults=yes`.
 Note that you can “Tab complete” these commands by beginning to type and hitting the “Tab” key that will show you available commands.
 6. The Terminal will tell you this is dangerous and ask you if you want to `Reset anyway? [y/n]`.
 Type `y`.
 The Omni should reset and beep twice when it is done.

-⚠️Recently we have been noticing that after we complete this step, we can’t find the OmniTik’s automatic WiFi network to reconnect and finish configuring.
-So we have been connecting to the OmniTik using an Ethernet cable.

 ## Upload configuration file